Skip to main content

 python your_script.py

-If successful, you’ll see the remote browser execute your command and return the results!
+If successful, the remote browser executes your command and returns the result.

 How It Works

-1. Browser Window ID: Each browser window is assigned a unique ID when initialized.
-This ID serves as the connection point between your control script and the remote browser.
+1. Browser Window ID: Each initialized browser window has a unique ID that identifies the remote execution target.